Anneliese Bulling: Life

-Bulling died in 2004 at the age of 103 years.
-She had left the Oldenburg Municipal Museum an extensive collection of letters of correspondence from 1928–1946 (around 4,200 letters and postcards), was the inspiration for the 2009 book, From Ellwürden to Hampstead.
+Bulling died in 2004 at the age of 103.
+She had left the Oldenburg Municipal Museum an extensive collection of letters of correspondence from 1928 to 1946 (around 4,200 letters and postcards), was the inspiration for the 2009 book, From Ellwürden to Hampstead.
 The letters of the Oldenburg emigrant Anneliese Bulling.
 A contribution to the history of mentalities of the Oldenburg bourgeoisie in the period of National Socialism by Andreas Vonderach.